WWE Rumors: Ronda Rousey & ‘Four Horsewomen’ Match With Bayley, Becky, & Charlotte Set Up In New Video

 Earlier last month, MMA Mania and other sources reported that Rousey had started training for a pro wrestling career.
 It was indicated that WWE had referred Rousey and her friends to get mentored by Brian Kendrick in the ring in Southern California and that Rousey had also taken some basic bumps in the ring already.
 She had previously appeared at WrestleMania 31 along with The Rock in a segment where Rousey tossed Stephanie McMahon and husband Triple H around a bit in the ring.

 Rousey, age 30, last fought inside the octagon on December 30, 2016.
-It was her return to the sport after a year off following her crushing championship loss to Holly Holme.
+It was her return to the sport after a year off following her crushing championship loss to Holly Holm.
 However, Rousey came up on the losing end for the second time in a row, this time to the newest reigning champion Amanda Nunes.
-The two-straight losses after a dominant career in her sport of mixed martial arts seem to have opened the door for Rousey to embark on other adventures, including a try at the world of professional wrestling.
+The two straight losses after a dominant career in her sport of mixed martial arts seem to have opened the door for Rousey to embark on other adventures, including a try at the world of professional wrestling.
 Fans will be waiting to see just what she can bring to the ring.

 [Featured Image by WWE]